nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters command to delete a student.
-2. KeyContacts parses the student details from the user's command.
+2. KeyContacts parses the student index from the user's command.
-5. KeyContacts deletes the student from the storage and notifies the user.
+3. KeyContacts deletes the student from the list and notifies the user.

    Use case ends.